top of page

 Finally, for some reason it appears few other historic Northwest mineral spring resorts have ever published their stories either.
 Harbin Hot Springs's in-depth book and Breitenbush's modest booklet are the only known exceptions.

-To writer's knowledge, neither Orr, Wilbur, Jackson Wellsprings, nor Sierra Hot Springs ever wrote their histories in any published form. see Other Resorts This, though some are older than Stewart's and possibly even richer in lore (and for sure less tragic).
+To writer's knowledge, neither Orr, Wilbur, Jackson Wellsprings, nor Sierra Hot Springs have ever written their histories in published form. see Other Resorts This, though some are older than Stewart's and possibly even richer in lore (and for sure less tragic).
 Possibly both Orr and Wilbur were stagecoach rest stops in the later 1800s.
 One wonders if maybe Black Bart liked to unwind with a good mineral soak amid the redwoods at Orr after his latest Wells Fargo stage holdup.

 Perhaps it's not so much a mystery after all that there's never been a book written on Stewart Springs.

 With ongoing operations in it for long haul, mineral spring resorts' focus is of necessity kept on the present and future to stay on top of things and work at constant day-to-day fine-tuning efforts.
-No time to divert limited energies trying to unearth and make sense of the elusive vanished past.
+No time to divert limited energies trying to unearth and make sense of any elusive vanished past.

 More's the pity, though.
 As every conscious being knows (and writer reminds self), the past, present and future are all one on the spiritual plane -- each constantly influencing the others in myriad ways.